 Many of these maps are unique, either because they are original manuscript drawings or because they are printed items annotated in manuscript.
 An Admiralty chart, for example, may have been coloured to show the limits of fishing rights agreed in a treaty; an Ordnance Survey map may have been used to show where bombs dropped during the Second World War.

-For more detailed information see the our guide to Maps.
+For more detailed information see our research guide to maps.

-For advice on how to search for maps see the Looking for a map research guide.
+For advice on how to search for maps see the Looking for a map guide.